sdasgup3/PLDI19-ArtifactEvaluation/README.md

 #### Comparing with Stoke (Refer Section 4.2)
-In this section, we provide instructions about how we cross-checked (using Z3 comparsion) our semantics of those instruction which are modelled by [Stoke](https://github.com/StanfordPL/stoke) (say ST1) as well.
-We own a separate branch of [Stoke](https://github.com/sdasgup3/strata-stoke) (say ST2) where we manually modelled many instruction's semantics to compare against ST1.
+In this section, we provide instructions about how we cross-checked (using Z3 comparison) our semantics of those instruction which are modeled by [Stoke](https://github.com/StanfordPL/stoke) (say ST1) as well.
+We own a separate branch of [Stoke](https://github.com/sdasgup3/strata-stoke) (say ST2) where we manually modeled many instruction's semantics to compare against ST1.

 Comparison is achieved by using unsat checks on the corresponding SMT formulas.
 Such comparison helped in unveiling many bugs as reported in Section 4.2.